WrestleMania 37: Undercard matches

 After failing to defeat Big E for the Intercontinental Championship in January, Apollo Crews turned heel and began to embrace his royal Nigerian roots, including speaking with a Nigerian accent.
-On the February 19 episode of SmackDown, after Crews' loss against Shinsuke Nakamura where Big E was on commentary, Crews attacked Nakamura after the match.
-Big E aided Nakamura, however Crews attacked Big E with the steel steps, taking him out of action for a couple of weeks.
+On the February 19 episode of SmackDown, after Crews's loss against Shinsuke Nakamura where Big E was on commentary, Crews attacked Nakamura after the match.
+Big E aided Nakamura, however, Crews attacked Big E with the steel steps, taking him out of action for a couple of weeks.
 At Fastlane, Big E defeated Crews to retain the title once again, after which, Crews viciously attacked Big E. On the March 26 episode of SmackDown, Crews pinned Big E in a six-man tag team match.
 Another match between the two for the title was subsequently set for WrestleMania 37.
 The following week, Crews changed the stipulation of the match to a Nigerian Drum Fight.

 On the March 22 episode of Raw, after Asuka's successful Raw Women's Championship defense, Rhea Ripley, making her main roster debut, challenged Asuka for the title at WrestleMania 37, and Asuka accepted.

-On the March 22 episode of Raw, following Sheamus' loss, Sheamus attacked United States Champion Riddle with a scooter backstage.
+On the March 22 episode of Raw, following Sheamus's loss, Sheamus attacked United States Champion Riddle with a scooter backstage.
 The following week, Sheamus again attacked Riddle backstage before defeating him in a non-title match later that night.
 Afterwards, Riddle sent Sheamus over the top rope, setting up a title match between the two at WrestleMania 37.

-On the March 15 episode of Raw, after The New Day (Kofi Kingston and Xavier Woods) won the Raw Tag Team Championship for the fifth time as a team, a fifth time for Kingston, and a third time for Woods, they were confronted by AJ Styles and Omos, who challenged the champions for the titles at WrestleMania 37, which was made official.
-This would be Omos' in-ring debut after serving as a bodyguard for Styles since his debut in October 2020.
+On the March 15 episode of Raw, after The New Day (Kofi Kingston and Xavier Woods) won the Raw Tag Team Championship for the fifth time as a team, a fifth time for Kingston, and a third time for Woods, they were confronted by AJ Styles and Omos, who challenged the champions for the title at WrestleMania 37, which was made official.
+This would be Omos's in-ring debut after serving as a bodyguard for Styles since his debut in October 2020.